-As of September 2021, we have 16 members and 11 households.
-We also have numerous Explorers.
-We advertise nationally and locally, including the Seattle area on public radio.
+As well as the people listed here, we also have numerous Explorers.
+We advertise nationally and locally, including the Seattle and San Francisco areas on public radio.
 Now is the best time to get in for your choice of house and location and to help make decisions about the development of our community.

 Jennie Lindberg and Dean Smith

 Jennie (she/her) and Dean (he/him) are our founders.
 Jennie is a semi-retired Family Therapist and Dean is a retired engineer.
 They bring a value of deep interest in producing good food for the community, working in the garden together and sharing food.

 They are long time members of the local Unitarian Universalist church, which is 3.5 miles away.